Sifat-samii/Sentiment-Analysis-in-E-Commerce-Platforms-A-Review-of-Current-Techniques-and-Future-Directions/README.md

 It discusses current methods, challenges, and future directions in processing and understanding customer sentiments.

 ## Contents
-- Review report
+- Review report : Sentiment-Analysis-in-E-Commerce-Platforms-A-Review-of-Current-Techniques-and-Future-Directions.pdf
-- Notes and supporting files
+- Notes and supporting files in seperate submission folders

 ## Author
 Sifat Samii